Command Line Interface (CLI)

 sutro jobs attach --latest

-To upload a file to a stage, use:
+To upload a file to a dataset, use:

-If a stage_id is not provided, a new stage will be created.
+If a dataset_id is not provided, a new dataset will be created.
 The file_path parameter can be a single file path or a directory path.
-If a directory path is provided, all files in the directory will be uploaded to the stage.
+If a directory path is provided, all files in the directory will be uploaded to the dataset.

-To download a file from a stage, use:
+To download a file from a dataset, use:

-If no file_name is provided, all files in the stage will be downloaded.
+If no file_name is provided, all files in the dataset will be downloaded.
 If no output_path is provided, the file will be saved to the current working directory.

-To list files in a stage by stage_id, use:
+To list files in a dataset by dataset_id, use:

-To list all stages associated with your API key, use:
+To list all datasets associated with your API key, use:

 To open the Sutro documentation in your browser, use: